-Interagency Guidance on Electronic Financial Services and Consumer Compliance
+SUBJECT: Interagency Guidance on Electronic Financial Services and

+Consumer Compliance

 The Federal Financial Institutions Examination Council (FFIEC) has issued the attached Guidance on Electronic Financial Services and Consumer Compliance.
-The guidance provides federally insured depository institutions with information on federal consumer protection laws and regulations, and their application to electronic financial service operations.
-It also seeks to promote compliance with the relevant consumer protection laws and regulations.
+This guidance provides financial institutions with information on the application of federal consumer protection laws and regulations to emerging electronic financial services.
+It also seeks to promote compliance with the relevant laws and regulations.
+The FFIEC issued this interagency guidance in response to industry requests for information on the appropriate manner to address electronic services under the existing regulatory framework.